-Four Compelling High Yield Stocks
+Four Compelling High Yield Stocks to Consider

 The recent sell off in the equity market created some attractive buy levels in some of the high yielding dividend stocks.
-We ran a screen that looked at larger cap. companies yielding at least five percent that are heavily traded.
+We ran a screen that looked at larger cap.
+Companies yielding at least five percent that are heavily traded.

-We also looked for charts that had seem a recent sell off but didn’t have multi-year charts that were broken.
+We also look for charts that had seem a recent sell off but didn’t have multi-year charts that were broken.
 Also interesting, each of these names not only make for a good longer-term dividend play, their charts might set up well for short-term trades.
 Playing a name as both an investment and a trade is generally not a good strategy, but look at each stock through both the eyes of a trader and income investor.

 AT&T, Inc. (NYSE: T)- You know AT&T as the second largest cell phone carrier and the company with those amazing commercials with the kids but did you know that the company’s yield is currently 5.02 percent?
 Since mid-April the stock quietly sold off from its $39 level but has since rebounded above its descending trend line making the stock again look compelling.